SepyMovasat/SepyMovasat/README.md

 * I am a python programmer, a linux lover and a CEH.

 ### What do I know?
-* 🐍 PYTHON - 90% Knowledge
+* 🐍 PYTHON - 90% Knowledge (Without all the libraries!)
 * 👾 HTML, CSS - 40% Knowledge
 * 👨🏼‍💻 WORDPRESS - 50% Knowledge
 * 🤖 COMMAND LINE - 70% Knowledge
-* 💻 LINUX - 70% Knowledge
+* 💻 LINUX - 50% Knowledge
 * 🐱‍💻 CEH - 70% Knowledge (still learning)
 * 🖌️ FIGMA - 70% Knowledge
 * 🖼️ CAMTASIA - 90% Knowledge